Abidon-J-F/University-of-Greenwich-Projects/Y1/Notebook/README.md

 5. Adding deadlines dates for each coursework.
 6. Outputting those notes as a text document file in their appropriate folder so that it can imported into a word-processed document.

-**JAVA version 8 and the NetBeans IDE was utilised in making of this project.**
+**JAVA version 8 programming language and the NetBeans IDE was utilised in making of this project.**